Health & Safety

 Does camp provide laundry service?

-- Laundry service is provided every two weeks ONLY for sessions that are 23 days or longer.
+- Laundry service is provided every two weeks ONLY for 4- and 8-week sessions.

-- Laundry service is NOT provided for sessions that are less than 23 days.
+- Laundry service is NOT provided for 2-week or our Mechina sessions.
 These campers should pack enough clothing to last the length of their entire session.

 - Please send a non-mesh, cotton or nylon laundry bag with your camper, clearly labeled with your camper’s name.